ucsb-coral/coral/team/retrospectives/RETRO_01.md

 * Attendance has been an issue.
 If self accountability is an issue then we will have to get core staff involved.
 * divy up tasks
 (Later edit by Konark Vinod)
-* setting up Ansroid dev environment
+* setting up Android dev environment
 ## Stop
 * side tracking and distractions
 (Later edit by Konark Vinod)